rolandougalde/shell-jobs/README.md

 # Project: Shell-Jobs :shell:

-Hello everyone!, this project will be moved to Gitlab soon.
+Hello everyone!, this project will be cloned to Gitlab soon.

 ## Overview